 Ultimately, you’ve got to decide whether the narcissist’s happiness is truly more important than your own.

 So how will you respond?
 How DID you respond to these kinds of manipulation tactics if they were used on you in the past?
-Share your insight and experiences with me - and your fellow survivors - in the comments.
+Share your insight and experiences with me – and your fellow survivors.
 You never know who you might be able to help by sharing!